abhishekarya1/Hash-Define-myNotes/content/java/conc.md

 This will print numbers from 0 to 10 in order without duplicates.

 ### Lock Framework
 Syncs on a `Lock` interface object instead of any Object.
-We have to release lock manually or else others keep on waiting forever.
+We have to release lock manually with `unlock()` or else others keep on waiting forever.

 ```java
 Lock lock = new ReentrantLock();